 Second: A list of Constraints -- limitations on the design.
 For example, are you limited to a certain amount or type of materials?
 Must it be within a certain size or weight?
 Must it be operable by one person?

-Tip: To help encourage originality later on, tell students they must include the constraint that their design cannot already exist.
+Educator's Note: To help encourage originality later on, tell students they must include the constraint that their design cannot already exist, unless they make considerable changes.

-Share the following example with students as a way to help them understand these concepts, then offer assistance as needed in pulling relevant constraints/criteria for success from the research material.
+Share the following example with students to help them understand these concepts, then offer assistance as needed in pulling relevant constraints/criteria for success from the research material.
 It may be challenging to distinguish whether a particular design requirement is a constraint or criteria for success.

 This is OK, as the distinction is not important.
-The two categories are simply a strategy for approaching the Design Question from two different directions; the important thing is to capture these insights somewhere before moving on to brainstorming.
+The two categories are simply a strategy for approaching the design question from two different directions; the important thing is to capture these insights somewhere before moving on to brainstorming.

-Sample Design Question: How might we create a device that encourages ATV riders to wear their helmets?
+Sample Design Question: How might we create a device that encourages ATV riders to wear helmets?